isabella232/limitless-flows-blueprint/blueprint/index.md

 ##### **Customer Dialogue Side of the Loop**
 This part of the Loop picks up additional Customer dialogues to send to Limitless.
 It picks up the number of Customer dialogues authored since the last send to Limitless.
 It then loops through them, submitting each one to Limitless via the ‘Limitless Submit Follow Up Dialogue’ Data Action.

-If the customer at any point includes the word “Agent” then the loop uses a ‘Transfer to ACD” block to immediately bring in an Agent.
+If the customer includes the word “Agent” then the loop uses a ‘Transfer to ACD” block to immediately bring in an Agent.
 You would consider the logic you want here, if any.
 If this ‘Transfer to ACD’ block is triggered, and the Agent is brought into the conversation, then the Flow informs Limitless SmartCrowd via the 'Limitless Return’ Data Action.
 This is to ensure the conversation gets closed on the Limitless side and removed from Experts.

 ![](images/020.png)
 ##### **Limitless Side of the Loop**